sourcegraph/careers/job-descriptions/engineering-manager-web.md

 - 2+ years of experience directly managing at least 3 full-time software engineers.
 - Experience conducting 1:1s and challenging engineers to grow in their careers.
 - Experience prioritizing work, setting team goals, and being responsible for the output of a team.
+- Experience building web applications and/or browser extensions.
-- Experience developing and managing development teams for web applications and/or browser extensions.
+- Experience managing teams building web applications and/or browser extensions.
 - Is up to date on current web development technologies (examples Node, React, etc.)

 ## Nice-to-haves